awsdocs/amazon-transcribe-developer-guide/doc_source/limits-guidelines.md

 | Transactions per second, ListVocabularies operation | 5 |

 For information about requesting a quota increase, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.

+If you don't need to process all of your transcription jobs concurrently, use [Job Queuing](job-queuing.md)\.
+This enables Amazon Transcribe to keep track of your transcription jobs and process them when slots are available\.
+You can request an increase to the job queue bandwidth ratio to run more transcription jobs\.
+The quota for the transcription jobs in your job queue is the product of the number of transcription jobs you can run concurrently and the bandwidth ratio\.
+For example, if you have a bandwidth ratio of `5` and a quota of `100` for the number of transcription jobs you can run concurrently then you can have 500 transcription jobs in your job queue\.

 ## Guidelines<a name="guidelines"></a>